P-Dean/adaptive-scheduler/Workloads/README-WorkloadGenerator.md

 ## Synthetic Workload Generation
-The following README  details the generation of synthitic workloads for the adaptive-scheduler, upper and lower bounds may be set to gnerate a workload with properties not seen within the current exectutor deployed tasks.
+The following README  details the generation of synthetic workloads for the adaptive-scheduler, upper and lower bounds may be set to generate a workload with properties not seen within the current executor deployed tasks.

 ### Files located on the master/worker

-The workloads directory is placed on a worker node and is executed upon the master submitting an application master to the worker and the application master launching the user submitted applicationg (which is either a single or list of workloads which may be found in the CG, FG and, MG directories).
+The workloads directory is placed on a worker node and is executed upon the master submitting an application master to the worker and the application master launching the user submitted application (which is either a single or list of workloads which may be found in the CG, FG and, MG directories).

-each application within the workload directory is created with the purpose of occupying a cpu thread for a set amount of time in minutes and can be seen within the file name.
-An example is the file 'CG-6min.o', once launched by an application masters executor thread the cpu will be reserved by the process for 6 minutes.
+each application within the workload directory is created with the purpose of occupying a CPU thread for a set amount of time in minutes and can be seen within the file name.
+An example is the file 'CG-6min.o', once launched by an application master’s executor thread the CPU will be reserved by the process for 6 minutes.

-NOTE: the number of partitions within a user submitted request can increase this significantly a thread receives a single CG-6min.o for each partition, therefore 10 paritions and a single thread will take 1 hour, assuming the executor and application master are available at runtime.
+NOTE: the number of partitions within a user submitted request can increase this significantly a thread receives a single CG-6min.o for each partition, therefore 10 partitions and a single thread will take 1 hour, assuming the executor and application master are available at runtime.

 ### How to format a workload